 R&D and Funding

-The EU pharmacovigilance system is coordinated by the European Medicines Agency (EMA) which, as discussed below, may need to be relocated following Brexit.
+The EU pharmacovigilance system is coordinated by the European Medicines Agency (EMA) which, as discussed below, will need to be relocated following Brexit.
 UK companies will therefore need to revise their pharmacovigilance reporting system as a single person cannot perform the pharmacovigilance function for the EU and UK as the appropriately qualified person should reside and operate in the EU.

 There will be further, hopefully more minor, impacts made to other UK agencies (e.g. NICE) that are beyond the scope of this article.